 The programmer is powered by the 5V USB power bus, and it is intended for programming AVRs that are running at close to 5 V (note that the programmer does not deliver power to the target device).

 Supported Operating Systems

-The programmer has been tested under Windows XP, Windows Vista, Windows 7, Windows 8, and Linux.
+The programmer has been tested under Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, and Linux.
 We provide limited support for using this programmer on Mac OS X; please see the user’s guide for details.
 This programmer is not compatible with older versions of Windows.